-Unlike some cities, Chester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chester are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chester is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chester is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Chester who work in office and administrative support (16.56%), sales jobs (9.24%), and healthcare suport services (9.11%).
+There are especially a lot of people living in Chester who work in office and administrative support (15.90%), healthcare suport services (9.36%), and maintenance occupations (8.41%).

 Many people in Chester take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Chester citizens for affordable transportation.

 The rate of college-level education in Chester is quite a bit lower than the national average among all cities of 21.84%: just 10.23% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Chester in 2010 was $14,598, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $58,392 for a family of four.
 Chester also has one of the higher rates of people living in poverty in the nation, with 34.63% of its population below the federal poverty line.